andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 ### *The Stranger, by Albert Camus*

-I’ve written before about [watches](https://andreigue.github.io/some-thoughts/) and why I think they are an extreme interest to have.
-It’s precisely because they are such an edge case that understanding their appeal made it easier for me to understand other interests.

-Meursault, the main character in Camus’s The Stranger, embodies an extreme mindset in the same way that a luxury watch is an extreme interest.
+Meursault, the main character in Camus’s The Stranger, embodies an extreme mindset in the same way that a [luxury watch](https://andreigue.github.io/some-thoughts/) is an extreme interest.
 Usually extremes are not good to live by, but seeing them embodied and exemplified through a character gets the point across better.
 By seeing Meursault’s detachment in such a sharp form, we become better equipped to recognize milder versions of it in ordinary life.
 So although it may seem at points in this article that I am praising Meursault’s coldness, I am not.
 I am interested in the less extreme version of what his character reveals.

 Now I was going to leave the parallel between watches and The Stranger at that, but writing this, I just realized that there is an actual deep parallel between them.